• Skip to primary navigation

 Set Up the Steamer

-• Fill a large pot or wok with about 2 inches of water, keeping the water level below the steaming basket.
+• Fill a large pot or wok with about 2 inches of water, keeping the water level below the steaming basket, ensuring the rice is not submerged.

 • Bring to a gentle simmer over medium heat.